 Run the Numbers

-Of course, an objective analysis would also consider the impact of paying LTCI premiums should the client decide to purchase the insurance for ages 65 to 85.
+Of course, an objective analysis would also consider the impact of paying Long-Term Care Insurance premiums should the client decide to purchase the insurance for ages 65 to 85.
 Sontag Advisory in New York City provides that type of analysis when it discusses LTC planning with wealthier clients.
 Kevin Couper, CFP, a financial advisor with the firm, said they run simulated scenarios to project the impact of buying and not buying LTCI.

 “Also, the big thing to notice is how their portfolio is structured.
 Do they have a lot of liquidity or is a lot of it non-liquid like in real estate so in the event of a long-term care situation would they have to liquidate some things?”
 To date, their high net worth clients have been comfortable with LTC’s potential impact on retirement cash flow and portfolios and have decided to self-insure the risk, he said.Kevin Couper, CFP, a financial advisor

-In cases where a wealthy client decides to purchase LTCI, buying and owning a life insurance policy with a LTC benefit through an irrevocable life insurance trust (ILIT) can leverage the financial benefits, said Kim Natovitz, CLTC with the Natovitz Group in Bethesda, MD.
+In cases where a wealthy client decides to purchase LTCI, buying and owning a life insurance policy with an LTC benefit through an irrevocable life insurance trust (ILIT) can leverage the financial benefits, said Kim Natovitz, CLTC with the Natovitz Group in Bethesda, MD.
 The strategy works when the policy’s LTCI benefit is paid on an indemnity basis versus a reimbursement plan.
 The mechanics are somewhat complicated but essentially the insured funds the trust with irrevocable gifts.
 In turn, the trust applies for and owns the life policy on the insured.

 “The trustee can choose to file a claim and benefits are paid on an indemnity basis, which means that regardless of actual utilization, as long as that individual is receiving qualified long-term care services, then the trustee of the insurance policy can file a claim and long-term care benefits are paid into the trust at that point in time.”Kim Natovitz, CLTC with the Natovitz Group in Bethesda, MD